 In the south-facing hillslope there was a clearly patchy vegetation pattern.
-The areas

-- 15 covered by shrub also showed soil water repellency after the summer drought but in this case its influence on the hydrological response was mitigated by the soil conditions favouring reinfiltration.
-The patchy vegetation pattern triggered a transfer of runoff and sediments from the inter-shrubs to the shrub covered areas, developing fertility islands and improving soil conditions on the later ones (e.g. more organic matter, aggregate stability, biological activity).
-In the present study, the south facing inter-shrub patches - did not show SWR even in the transition season As a consequence, in the south-facing hillslope no important seasonal changes were detected on the hydrological and erosive soil response.
+The areas covered by shrub also showed soil water repellency after the summer drought but in this case its influence on the hydrological response was mitigated by the soil conditions favouring reinfiltration.
+The patchy vegetation pattern triggered a transfer of runoff and sediments from the inter-shrubs to the shrub covered areas, developing fertility islands and improving soil conditions on the later ones.
+In the present study, the south facing intershrub patches did not show SWR even in the transition season.
+As a consequence, in the south-facing hillslope no important seasonal changes were detected on the hydrological and erosive soil response.

 In conclusion, our results support that SWR has a significant influence on the soil hydrological response, but at the same time this influence is dependent and modulated by factors as antecedent precipitation, presence of macropores and other areas of reinfiltration, and soil structure.
 In the present study SWR effects are important after the summer drought in the north-facing hillslope, where the hydrological response was homogeneous in space and heterogeneous in time.
-In contrast the south-facing hillslope hydrological behavior was heterogeneous in space and homogeneous in time.
+In contrast the south-facing hillslope runoff rates were heterogeneous in space and homogeneous in time.